Troy Kleber

 Overall study approach

-I used a three-step approach to prepare for the MCAT exam: 1) take extensive notes from textbooks, 2) filter information and consolidate notes, and 3) take full-length tests.
+I used a three-step approach to prepare for the MCAT® exam: 1) Take extensive notes from textbooks, 2) Filter information and consolidate notes, and 3) Take full-length tests.

 For the first step, I was mostly handwriting notes from the textbook.
-I took notes ON the notes.
+I took notes on the notes.
 Consolidating notes, organizing notes, and organizing thoughts while I was working with the notes was really the bulk of my studying.
 This was how I started to really understand the concepts and not just regurgitate them on paper.
 I did this every night of the week, for at least two hours.
 By the end, I had 45 pages of printed notes that I felt captured the entirety of the knowledge I needed.

-I got codes for online practice tests and questions through the Kaplan® books I borrowed from the local library because I wanted to take as many practice tests as possible.
+I got codes for online practice tests and questions through the Kaplan books I borrowed from the local library because I wanted to take as many practice tests as possible.
 I didn’t want to spend $200 to $300 on a course, and I didn’t want people telling me how to study, so I did it my own way.
 I took one full-length practice test online as soon as I had my notes.
 The purpose was to get a sense of the time and to pace myself well.
 And I also wanted to see whether there were any particular concepts that I would struggle to understand.
 I felt comfortable with the Biological and Biochemical Foundations of Living Systems section because I majored in biomedical engineering, but the CARS [Critical Analysis and Reasoning Skills] section was different.
 Textbooks couldn’t really help me with CARS, so when I got to the practice exam phase, the final phase, I was spending 70 percent of my time just on the CARS section.

 Top tips for preparation